stevedlawrence/daffodil/containers/release-candidate/README.md

 To improve reproducibility and to minimize the effects and variability of a users environment, the Daffodil release container should be used to create release candidates.
+This is triggered by dispatching a GitHub action.

-To build the Daffodil release candidate container image:
+To locally test the release candidate container you can run the following commands to build and run the container:

-    podman build -t daffodil-release-candidate /path/to/daffodil.git/containers/release-candidate/
+    podman build -t daffodil-release-candidate containers/release-candidate/

-To use the container image to build a release run the following:

     podman run -it --privileged --group-add keep-groups --rm \
-      -v ~/.gitconfig:/root/.gitconfig \
-      -v ~/.gnupg/:/root/.gnupg/ \
+      --volume ./:/root/build/ \
-      -v ~/.ssh/:/root/.ssh/ \
+      --workdir /root/build/ \
       --hostname daffodil.build \
-      daffodil-release-candidate
+      daffodil-release-candidate \

-When run, the container will periodically ask for user input (e.g. usernames, passwords) to sign and publish release files.
-Upon completion, you will be asked to verify the release files and, if everything looks good, run a few commands to push the release candidate out.
-Note that because the container will use tools like git, gpg, and ssh, it is necessary to bind mount your local configuration files into the container with the -v option.
+        --project=daffodil \
+        --release-label=rc1 \
+        --signing-key="$(gpg --armor --export-secret-key example@example.com)"

+This should be run from the root of the Daffodil repository.
+The email address should be change to reflect the correct signing key.

+Note that this will perform a dry run and will not actually publish any files.
+Publishing should only happen when the GitHub action is run.